-Here are a few specific things we do to onboard a new employee:
+Here are 15 tips to effectively onboard a new team member.

 A few days before the start date, we send out a team email to everyone in the company letting them know when the new person will start, what their role and responsibilities will be, and sharing their resume so everyone already knows a little about their background.

 - We think through everything they will need to do their job and make sure we have everything ready to give to them on day one.
 Laptop, iPad, business cards, email set up, etc.